 Here are some of the biggest environmental shifts that complicate financial management:

-Evolving competition – As your company grows, your competitors are always trying to do the same.
-New competitors, or shifts in existing competitors’ position relative to your own, will necessitate constant evaluation and correction of current budgets and risk.
+- Evolving competition – As your company grows, your competitors are always trying to do the same.
+New competitors, or shifts in existing competitors’ position relative to your own, will necessitate constant evaluation and correction of current budgets and risks.

 Between these and the internal challenges detailed above, financial management can be difficult to maintain.
 But luckily, there are fundamentals to guide you.
 Plus, any business can benefit from implementing flexibility into its financial management scheme.